pletzer/mint/README.md

 This project aims to provide interpolating and regridding capability for horizontal edge/face centred fields on the sphere.
 The source and destination grids are stored as a collection of grid cells, which have four vertices (i.e. the cells are quadrilaterals).
-Thus, the grids can be quite general - we support both structured and unstructured grids. `MINT` can read data stored in the 2D [Ugrid](https://ugrid-conventions.github.io/ugrid-conventions/) format.
+Thus, the grids can be quite general - we support both structured and unstructured grids. `MINT` can read data stored in a 2D subset version of the [UGRID](https://ugrid-conventions.github.io/ugrid-conventions/) format.

 The regridding method is mimetic in the sense that Stokes's theorem is satisfied to near machine precision.
 In particular, the loop integrals of an interpolated vector field deriving from a gradient is zero.